chrispbarlow/Scheduino/README.md

-# Arduino Tasks
+#Arduino Tasks
-A Time Triggered Cooperative scheduler library for Arduino
+##A Time Triggered Cooperative Scheduler for Arduino

 This is an implementation of a Time Triggered Cooperative (TTC) scheduler, based on the designs by Dr Michael J. Pont (see http://www.safetty.net/training/beginners)